 Mandoline Slicer — we have one similar to this that we found at an Asian market, but you can find lots of options online.
 Just like with the julienne peeler, you won’t get curly noodles, but it’s a really useful tool to add to your kitchen.

 You can also use a standard vegetable peeler and make wide noodles.

-Since you’ve got zucchini, you may want to take a look at our Easy Zucchini Bread Recipe with a lightly spiced, perfectly sweetened batter and a whole pound of grated zucchini mixed in.
-Or, jump over to our Parmesan Basil Zucchini chips recipe.
-They are insanely good!
+YOU MAY ALSO LIKE: Since you’ve got zucchini, you may want to take a look at our Easy Zucchini Bread Recipe with a lightly spiced, perfectly sweetened batter and a whole pound of grated zucchini mixed in.

 This really could not be easier.
 Just as I mentioned earlier, if you can’t make noodles out of the zucchini, simply chop the zucchini into half moons or cubes.

 The dressing is an insanely tasty combination of Greek yogurt, garlic, lemon, feta and spice.
 We use Sriracha since it’s a little bit hot and a little bit sweet — you could swap it out for your favorite hot sauce, though.
 Once the dressing is made, you can keep it in the fridge for days — in fact, it will get better over time.

 When you’re ready to toss the salad, throw everything into a bowl and get to it.
 You can keep the dressed salad in the fridge for up to 1 day — longer than that and you’ll have a pretty soggy salad.